5 Best States For Non-resident LLCs in the U.S.

 Taxpayer Identification Number (TIN)

 Every LLC owner must have a Taxpayer Identification Number.
-As a non-resident, you need to obtain this number from the IRS.
+As a non-resident, you need to obtain this (as an EIN) number (as an EIN) from the IRS.

 Filing Requirements